benhj/knoxcrypt/README.md

 BasicFS: An experimental fuse-based filesystem
 ----------------------------------------------

+BasicFS is an experiment in understanding file systems in userspace.
+It is an educational project primarily undertaken to improve by programming chops.
+And it can be used as the basis of more sophisticated file systems, for example, those with encryption and/or steganography.
+The name is inspired by the programming language, BASIC, which by definition is a beginner's language.
+I am a relative novice at this stuff, hence the name, however, BasicFS has evolved into something of a beast and continues to strive towards sophistication.
+The core of the thing is implemented in C++ but has a little C thrown in for the FUSE parts.

 ### Technical overview

 Files are stored as blocks; the block size is determined by the macro